eduwallet-pilots/interop/testcases/eduID-testcases.md

 2. Wallet evaluates VC.

-3. Since `eduperson_assurance` is `"sd": "never"`, Wallet does **not** disclose raw value, but can return a *verified boolean* (`true`) if allowed by profile.
+3. Since `eduperson_assurance` is `"sd": "never"`, Wallet may return value if available

-4. Verifier accepts boolean assertion if signed by Wallet and proof derived from Issuer signature.
+4. Verifier accepts assertion if signed by Wallet and proof derived from Issuer signature.

 **Expected**

-* Wallet either returns non-disclosing proof of compliance or explicit denial (`not_disclosable`).
+* Wallet either returns proof of compliance or explicit denial (`not_disclosable`).

 * If `true` response allowed, proof chain verifies.